Ancient Prints

 La Tauromaquia is the saga of the corrida de toros, published in 33 prints by Goya in Madrid in 1816, and showing the feats and death of Illo.
 The aquatints were prepared by drypoint, and two of them are enhanced by a wash.

-A complete original set, remarkably homogeneous, is estimated $ 400K, for sale by Christie's in New York on April 9.
+A complete original set, remarkably homogeneous, was sold for $ 1.9M from a lower estimate of $ 400K by Christie's on April 9, 2013, lot 67.
 Images on an oblong sheet 28 x 40 cm are accompanied by a page on the same paper with the handwritten list of titles.
 The set is assembled in a binding of that time.
-Here is the link to the catalog.

 2021 SOLD for $ 4.4M by Freeman's